 Students will acquire specific knowledge in the areas of financial accounting and group accounting.
 In addition, they are able to critically assess the definition of assets, liabilities, revenues and expenses as well as the rules for recognition and measurement within the context of different accounting theories.

-During exercise classes and the team competition, this knowledge is applied to specific practical situations while considering and scrutinizing various aspects and points of view.
+During exercise classes, tutorials and the team competition, this knowledge is applied to specific practical situations while considering and scrutinizing various aspects and points of view.
 Moreover, students need to assess the effects of different decision alternatives on the various stakeholders of a business (e.g. shareholders, managers, government, etc.) in order to develop appropriate strategies and action plans.
-The results of these considerations are presented in written as well as in verbal form.
-Both forms of presentation require a clear understanding and analysis of the respective problem sets.
-Results need to be presented convincingly in a structured and comprehensible manner with the help of appropriate software.
-Teamwork and leadership are further objectives of the course, as students form groups during exercise classes as well as the team competition.
-Accordingly, all outcomes (e.g. different accounting policies for specific accounting issues) are presented in groups.
+The results of these considerations are presented in written form.
+This requires a clear understanding and analysis of the respective problem sets.
+Results need to be presented convincingly in a structured and comprehensible manner.
+Teamwork and leadership are further objectives of the course, as students form groups during the team competition.

-Recommended: -

 Obligatory registration: no Further information on registration: -

 Courses Hours per week Self-study

 Lecture 2 2

 Exercise class 2 2

 Tutorial / Team competition 2 4

 ECTS in total 6

-Form of assessment Written exam (90 min.)
+Form of assessment Written exam (90 m iin.)

+Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Jens Wüstemann
+Lecturer/Person in charge Prof. Dr. Jens Wüste emann

 Duration of module 1 semester

 Offering Fall semester

-Language German
+Language Usually German; po ssibly in English if announced in

-Program-specific education goals LG 1, LG 2, LG 4
+Program-specific education goals LG 1, LG 2

 Grade graded

 Range of application B.Sc.
-Business Adm ninistration
+Business Admi nistration